AI is a people problem disguised as a technology problem.

 That's the gap my work closes.

 Two MIT Press books, The Technology Fallacy (2019) and The Transformation Myth (2021), came out of a multi-year research partnership with MIT Sloan Management Review and Deloitte that surveyed 20,000+ executives and interviewed 150+ leaders.
-The frameworks from that research anchor my consulting practice.
+That research ended before generative AI arrived.
+Its central finding didn't: the companies that absorb new technology fastest are the ones that built the organizational capability first.
+AI has raised the stakes on that finding, not retired it.

-Recent AI clients include Coca-Cola, Shaw Industries, Holder Construction, and credit unions piloting agentic AI.
-Broader digital transformation work over the past two decades includes Walmart, MetLife, John Deere, Caterpillar, and Deloitte.
+Recent AI clients include Coca-Cola, Shaw Industries, Holder Construction, and the World Bank.
+I also lead research with credit unions piloting agentic AI as the Filene Fellow for the Center of Excellence for Design for Digital.
+Broader digital transformation work over the past two decades includes Walmart, MetLife, International Paper, Caterpillar, and Deloitte, plus a day-and-a-half workshop launching University Federal Credit Union's digital transformation effort.

 Four shapes of engagement: one-day AI Bootcamps, quarter-long Custom AI Accelerators, the Digital DNA Diagnostic, and custom work for boards and executive teams.